hichamimlahi/LinuxServiceManager/README.md

 * Controlling service states: starting, stopping, and restarting.
 * Viewing service logs for troubleshooting and monitoring.

-The source code for this project is available on [GitHub](https://github.com/hichamimlahi/LinuxServiceManager), and a demonstration video can be found on [YouTube](https://youtu.be/uo0hi0SMrHg?si=FiZpykZZuh8WWxAj).
+A presentation video of the project is available on [YouTube](https://youtu.be/uo0hi0SMrHg?si=FiZpykZZuh8WWxAj).

-### Target Audience

-This application is primarily aimed at:

-* System administrators who need an efficient way to manage services.
-* Developers who require a tool to monitor and control services during development and testing.

 ## Features